Organic Garden Educator

-Jai McFall has been an organic gardener for over 50 years and an organic landscape designer for over 30 years.
+Jai McFall has been an organic gardener for over 50 years and an organic landscape designer for over 30 years, starting in Michigan and now in Florida.

 She grew up on an organic farm in rural Michigan where her parents taught her self-sufficiency.
 The family grew fruits, vegetables, berries and nuts; canned and froze their produce; made pickles, and baked their own breads and cakes.